RCE Foto

 sent on June 19, 2025

 Pros: A heartfelt thanks to Canon that continues to carry out the 24mpx sensor for its flagships always going in the direction of the best possible image quality and unparalleled in all light conditions, unlike the competition that has succumbed to the fashion of mpx, an extraordinary bait and switch.
 Guarantee to take home the shot in all situations.
 One battery lasts as long as six batteries in the R5ii/A1/Z8.
 The viewfinder is a panacea for the eyes and the mind.
 The 24mpx, so good that they are worth 34, offer unparalleled image quality while generating light files.
 JPEG ready in camera, you can often avoid shooting in RAW avoiding going crazy looking at them and processing them all.
-The autofocus is a guarantee, but I would stay well away from those who call it an incredible beastly alien. maybe they stayed at the Bridge SX40 of 2012 ?!
-The world has been going on for a long time. and it doesn't seem to me that A1ii and A9iii do worse in terms of recognition and stickiness, on the contrary ..
+The autofocus is a guarantee, but I would stay away from those who call it an incredible beastly alien, and it doesn't seem to me that A1ii and A9iii do worse in terms of recognition and stickiness, on the contrary..
+In the most difficult situations the classic central point is used, as with reflex cameras, there is no saint that holds.

-Cons: Waking up too slowly !!
+Cons: Slow awakening !
 Ergonomics and layout of the keys: too many keys, some in my opinion useless, and they are not all always arranged well.
 The grip is too "chubby" and shallow (the Z9 does much better and so does the R3). the responsiveness and sensitivity of the joystick and the shutter button can still be improved, although already excellent and improved compared to the R3.
-Overheating lurking, you have to be a little careful.
+I expected something more from the JPEG in terms of color especially on gray days or in the morning with difficult light, in these situations the colors are a bit dull and dull.
+The R5ii has a little more oomph in the JPEGs.
 Reasoning in professional terms the cons could end here, while reasoning in amateur terms a giant con of the RF system continues to be the lens park, too exclusive and limited that provides a super expensive Pro line and a "cheap" line for amateurs and beginners with dark and plasticky stm and rubbish like the 200-800.
-A 600mm 6.3 has always been missing
+A 600mm 6.3 has always been missing.
+Even in naturalistics, the awards are not impeccable, especially for mammals.
+Sony and OMSYSTEM do better for me.
+Those for birds and for vehicles are ok

 avatarsenior